StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-08-27-first-rule-of-implementing-idisposable.md

 ---
 layout: post
 title: "The First Rule of Implementing IDisposable and Finalizers"
-tags: [".NET", "IDisposable/Finalizers"]
 ---

-This post is part of [How to Implement IDisposable and Finalizers: 3 Easy Rules](http://blog.stephencleary.com/2009/08/how-to-implement-idisposable-and.html).
+This post is part of [How to Implement IDisposable and Finalizers: 3 Easy Rules]({% post_url 2009-08-27-how-to-implement-idisposable-and %}).

 ## Don't do it (unless you need to).

 IDisposable is not a destructor.
 Remember that .NET has a garbage collector that works just fine without requiring you to set member variables to null.